· · · ·

 Location of the Whirlpool Galaxy

 The Whirlpool Galaxy belongs to a drift of galaxies scattered across the constellations Ursa Major and Canes Venatici.
-It is far too faint to see with the naked eye, but not hard to find in the sky with a telescope - it lies a little to the south and west of Alkaid, the tail-star of Ursa Major.
+It is far too faint to see with the naked eye, but not hard to find in the sky with binoculars or a telescope - it lies a little to the south and west of Alkaid, the tail-star of Ursa Major.

 Direction to the Whirlpool Galaxy